cfbolz/pypy-15-blog/blogpost.rst

 Continuous Integration
 -----------------------

+..
+XXX antocuni: I think this section should go much earlier: after all, pypy was TDD since the beginning, and AFAIK the buildbot was already there when I started.
+It is definitely more impressive to tell people that we did continuous integration/automated testing in 2005, when most hadn't even heard about it.

 This actually leads me to something else that I'd say we learned, which is that continuous integration is really awesome, and completely transformative to have for a project.
 This is not a particularly surprising insight nowadays in the